microsoft/historian-query/README.md

 samples must contain only information that is available at inference time during production.

 Taking the last known value instead of _mean_ ensures that the value makes sense for any tag, e.g. also for 0/1 indicators.
-For custom aggregation, follow the approach described in [Example Usage](#example-usage).
+For custom aggregation, follow the approach described in section [Example Usage](#example-usage).